banner image

 Nature and Nature's laws lay hid in night: God said, Let Newton be! and all was light. ― Alexander Pope

-This is not just poetic license, it is a sentiment widely shared by educated scientists.
+This is not just poetic imagery, it conveys a view widely shared by educated scientists.

 Newton believed that light is made up of invisible particles; Hooke supported the view that it is composed of waves.
 This argument is still not completely resolved, but modern science suggests that light has a dual nature: that it is both wavelike and corpuscular, depending upon the experimental circumstances.